apache/arrow/docs/source/format/FormatIntro.rst

 structs.

-The difference between a struct and a map type is that a struct holds the key in the schema therefore needs to be a string, the values are stored in the child arrays, one for each field.
+The difference between a struct and a map type is that a struct holds the key in the schema, therefore need to be a string, and the values in the child arrays, one for each field.
 There can be multiple keys and therefore multiple child arrays.
 The map, on the other hand, has one child array holding all the different keys (that thus all need to be of the same type but not necessarily strings) and a second child array holding all the values, those values need to be of the same type (which doesn't have to match the one on the keys).

 Also, the map stores the struct in a list and needs an offset as the list is variable shape.